Tutopiya Logo

 What query it owns: how Edexcel International A Level Biology students can use revision checklists more effectively.

-What a Checklist Should Actually Do
+What a Good Checklist Should Actually Do

-A strong revision checklist should help students:
+A stronger revision checklist should help students:

 • see which topics are still weak